ezosa/topic-labelling/README.md

 ## Multilingual Topic Labelling of News Topics using Ontological Mapping
 Repository for the experiments and test data for the paper **Multilingual Topic Labelling of News Topics using Ontological Mapping** (2022) by Elaine Zosa, Lidia Pivovarova, Michele Boggia, and Sardana Ivanova.

-Presented at ECIR 2022
+(ECIR 2022)

 Paper: https://link.springer.com/chapter/10.1007/978-3-030-99739-7_29